 4.1.1 if the Supplier is in breach of the Agreement or these Standard Terms and has failed (in the case of a breach capable of being remedied) to remedy the breach within five (5) business days (being any day which is not a weekend or public holiday in England and Wales) of a written request to do so; and/or

-4.1.2 if (i) CSM’s agreement with a client for whom it is purchasing the Supplier’s services terminates; or (ii) changes required by CSM’s client materially change the scope of CSM’s services to the Client, such that the Supplier’s services are no longer required.
+4.1.2 if (i) CSM’s agreement with an Underlying Client terminates; or (ii) changes required by CSM’s Underlying Client materially change the scope of CSM’s services to the Underlying Client, such that the Supplier’s services are no longer required.

 4.2 CSM may terminate the Agreement on written notice of ten (10) business days if the Supplier: